antibland/better-do-it/useful_commands.md

 - `open`: array of your open tasks
 - `completedThisWeek`: number of tasks you completed in the current ET week
-- `needsTopOff`: true if you have fewer than 3 open tasks (time to top off)

 ### Toggle Completion for a Task